Frogner

 Frogner is a residential and retail borough in the West End of Oslo, Norway, with a population of 59,269 as of 2020.
 In addition to the original Frogner, the borough incorporates Bygdøy, Uranienborg and Majorstuen.
 The borough is named after Frogner Manor, and includes Frogner Park.
 The borough has the highest real estate prices in Norway.

 Etymology

 The borough is named after the old Frogner Manor.
-The Norse form of the name was Fraunar (plural form), and is likely derived from the word frauð 'manure' — meaning 'fertilized fields'.
-(See also Frogn and Tøyen.)
-English-speaking foreigners may assume the word “Frogner” to be related to the English word frog but these words are not cognates.
-The word for “frog” in Norwegian is “frosk”.
+The Norse form of the name was Fraunar (plural form), and is likely derived from the word frauð 'manure', thus meaning something akin to 'fertilized fields'.
+(Note: See also Frogn and Tøyen.)

-Note that the name is commonly pronounced more closely to “Frong-nair” rather than “Frog-ner”; both are considered acceptable.
+Note that the name is commonly pronounced more closely to "Frong-nair" rather than "Frog-ner"; both are considered acceptable.